Skip to main content

 Rendezvous protocol

 Rendezvous enables HDX connections from non-domain-joined VDAs to Citrix Cloud without an on-premises StoreFront or NetScaler Gateway.
-The VDA opens an outbound WebSocket connection to Citrix Gateway Service, so no inbound ports are required on the VM.
+The VDA opens an outbound WebSocket connection to Citrix Gateway Service, so no inbound ports are required.
 Rendezvous is enabled by default in Citrix DaaS environments with non-domain-joined machines.
 To verify or configure it:

 1. In Web Studio, go to ConfigurationPolicies.